 Celebrate with some Pastured Eggs and Bacon!

-Having the cholesterol limit removed is a 40 year victory over cholesterol dogma, but keep fighting the good fight over saturated fats.
+Having cholesterol declared safe is a 40 year victory over dogma, but keep fighting the good fight for saturated fats.
 A healthy diet includes healthy animals eating their own best/natural foods.
-Pastured cows make leaner meat with higher levels of beneficial fast such as CLA.
+Pastured cows make leaner meat with higher levels of beneficial fats such as CLA.
 Pastured chickens and eggs are a totally different food in so many ways from their farmed counterparts.
 Eat The Diet For Human Beings and include all the foods we evolved to eat!